department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-announcement--fka-release-notes-.md

 - [ ] Add this issue as a dependency to the work that will get released
 - [ ] Draft announcement content
   -  If you're new to writing announcements, [review this guide](https://airtable.com/tblulo3XrMLuh4N0l/viwSVSkpseM78xmgw?blocks=hide)
-  - Use the template to draft the announcement content in the [AT annoucement log](https://airtable.com/tblulo3XrMLuh4N0l/viwSVSkpseM78xmgw?blocks=hide).
+  - Use the template to draft the announcement content in the [AT announcement log](https://airtable.com/tblulo3XrMLuh4N0l/viwSVSkpseM78xmgw?blocks=hide).
 - [ ]  Get review: post the drafted release note in #cms-team.
 Tag the product manager and teammate who worked on it.
 Work out any clarifications/edits in the thread, and then get 👍🏻 from PM.
 - [ ] Publish: Once you get the ping that the dev has merged the changes, publish immediately after the deploy (~3:30/4:00 ET)
   - Post in #cms-support